SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 4. Calibration layer → Map TCN probabilities to LightGBM-aligned scale via isotonic regression

 This outlines how dual-architectures could be integrated into a real-world clinical decision-support system.

-### Portfolio story
-- **LightGBM (v1)**: We started with patient-level aggregation to establish a baseline model that is interpretable and fast to train.
-This gives clinicians an overview of which vitals and risk patterns matter most.
-- **Neural Network (TCN)(v2)**: Once we had a solid baseline, we moved to a temporal convolutional network to directly learn time-dependent deterioration patterns from patient trajectories.
-This captures dynamics that aggregated features can’t.

 ##
 ### 5.2 Baseline Classical ML Model Selection